ramasas/django_private_chat2/README.md

 Original package supports 1:1 dialogs only.

-Add suppor to 1:n dialogs.
+Add support to 1:n dialogs.